 FamilyMart performs hiring of new graduates targeting university students and graduate school students every year.
-For the purpose of career counseling, we set up workshops such as workplace experience as a supervisor and round-table discussions with our employees.
+Among the activities, for the purpose of career counseling, we set up workshops such as workplace experience as a supervisor and round-table discussions with our employees.
 We provide group work opportunities like solving issues and propositions according to each job in the workshops.
 We have received favorable feedback and responses from the participating students that they have deepened their understanding of the convenience store industry and its operations.
+In the fiscal 2023, a total of 109 new graduates were recruited, comprising 51 males and 58 females.